vbshightime/espOTA/README.md

 # ESP8266 OTA updates
 OTA updates to remotely update the ESP8266 firmware.
-First of all to initiate the update.
-First of all ofcourse we need a file to be updated :smile: .
+First of all to initiate the update ofcourse we need a file to be updated :smile: .
 You should follow this procedure to export the binary of your arduino sketch.
 - Go to **Sketch** -> **Export Compiled Binary**
 - Once the compiling finishes then again go to **Sketch** -> **Show Sketch Folder**
 - In the sketch folder you can see the compiled binary.
 This compiled binary is the key of ota updates :flushed: